 Regardless, the policy would seem to be successful in its objectives.
 Per UNHCR data, in 2017 there were 199,369 sea arrivals in Italy.
 By 2018, this had fallen to 23,370, and in 2019, it had fallen again to 10,565 migrants as of 25thNovember.
 Unfortunately, despite the fall of overall arrivals from 2017 to 2018 of around 80%, the number of dead and missing fell proportionally less, from 2,873 in 2018 to 1,311 in 2017.
 No such UN data exists for this year yet, though Missing Migrants estimates a total dead of 1,159 so far in 2019.

-As the initial MoU was due to expire soon, Italy and the GNA have extended the deal in November 2019 for a further three years.
+As the initial MoU was due to expire soon, Italy and the GNA have extended the deal in November 2019 for a further three years in Libya.
 However, the GNA is not necessarily in any position to enforce the deal – the rival Tobruk-based government and the Libyan National Army (LNA) control much of the Libyan coast, including the city of Benghazi.
 Furthermore, data from the UNHCR shows that since the LNA’s April offensive, the number of migrants arriving in Italy per day has started to climb again.

 Most importantly, as previous years have shown, extreme spikes of migrant activity can happen very quickly, and activity usually reaches a low point in the winter.
 Therefore, as normal, we can expect migrant flows to increase after winter ends in early 2020.